id-Software/DOOM-3-BFG/README.md

 ***The goal of the TrenchBroom support is to make mapping for RBDOOM-3-BFG as easy as for Quake 1.***

 Mapping for Doom 3 BFG using TrenchBroom requires an extended unofficial build that is bundled with the official RBDOOM-3-BFG 7z package.
-You can find the customized version under tools/trenchbroom/.
+You can find the customized TrenchBroomBFG version under tools/trenchbroom/.

-More information about this custom TrenchBroom and the source code is here:
+More information about this custom TrenchBroomBFG and the source code is here:

 https://github.com/RobertBeckebans/TrenchBroom

 Doom 3 BFG also requires some extensions in order to work with TrenchBroom.
 The Quake 1/2/3 communities already adopted the Valve 220 .map format in the BSP compilers and I did the same with dmap in RBDOOM-3-BFG.

-### TrenchBroom speficic Changes
+### TrenchBroomBFG speficic Changes
 * idMapFile and dmap were changed to support the Valve 220 .map format to aid mapping with TrenchBroom
 * Added exportFGD `[nomodels]` console command which exports all def/*.def entityDef declarations to base/exported/_tb/ as Forge Game Data files.
 TrenchBroom has native support to read those files https://developer.valvesoftware.com/wiki/FGD.
 If the nomodels argument is not given then it will also export all needed models by entity declarations to base/_tb/ as Wavefront OBJ files.